stevenkoenig/git-novice-topdown/_episodes/06-ignore.md

 Untracked files:
   (use "git add <file>..." to include in what will be committed)

-	a.dat
+	secret_sauce_1.txt
-	b.dat
+	secret_sauce_2.txt
-	c.dat
+	secret_sauce_3.txt
-	results/
+	secret_sauce_4.txt
 nothing added to commit but untracked files present (use "git add" to track)
 ~~~
 {: .output}

 Putting these files under version control would be a waste of disk space.
-What's worse,
+What's worse, having them all listed could distract us from changes that actually matter.
-having them all listed could distract us from changes that actually matter,
+And, in fact, we don't want to call attention to these files at all.
-so let's tell Git to ignore them.
+So let's tell Git to ignore them.

 We do this by creating a file in the root directory of our project called `.gitignore`: